-When two or more Extreme VCS Fabrics switches are connected together, they form an Ethernet fabric and exchange information using distributed intelligence.
+When two or more Brocade VCS Fabrics switches are connected together, they form an Ethernet fabric and exchange information using distributed intelligence.
 To the rest of the network, the Ethernet fabric appears as a single logical chassis.

-The following figure shows an example of a data center with a classic hierarchical Ethernet architecture and the same data center with a Extreme VCS Fabrics architecture provides a simpler core-edge topology and is easily scalable as you add more server racks.
+The following figure shows an example of a data center with a classic hierarchical Ethernet architecture and the same data center with a Brocade VCS Fabrics architecture.
+The Brocade VCS Fabrics architecture provides a simpler core-edge topology and is easily scalable as you add more server racks.